ersilia-os/griddify/README.md

 # Griddify
-Redistribute tabular data into a grid for easy visualization and image-based deep learning
+Redistribute tabular data into a grid for easy visualization and image-based deep learning.
+This library is greatly inspired by the excellent [MolMap](https://github.com/shenwanxiang/bidd-molmap) library.

 ## Installation